cvcio/covid-19-api/README.md

 > last updated at Dec 12, 2020

 COVID&ndash;19 API is open-source and developed by [Civic Information Office](https://cvcio.org/) in collaboration with [iMEdD](https://imedd.org/) to help academics, data scientists, journalists, the public, understand the COVID&ndash;19 outbreak in Greece (and worldwide), as the Greek government lacks transparency on this issue.
-The core development team consists of two people, working very hard to keep this up and running.
 This is an open-source project, so please contribute to make it better.

 In general, we collect data from [Johns Hopkins CSSE]((https://github.com/CSSEGISandData/COVID-19)) and [WoldOMeter](https://www.worldometers.info/coronavirus/) for the global collection, and from [iMEdD](https://github.com/iMEdD-Lab) for data related to Greece.
 Data updates run approximately every two hours, and every 15 minutes during 17:00-21:00 +2.
 You can read more about the data in [iMEdD](https://imedd.org/)'s [open-data relevant repository](https://github.com/iMEdD-Lab/open-data) or see in action the [COVID&ndash;19 Data Visualization Dashboard](https://lab.imedd.org/covid19/).
 If you are interested in the data collection mechanism you can refer to [COVID&ndash;19 automation](https://github.com/cvcio/covid-19-automation) service.